AngleProtocol/angle-docs/new-module/vaults/README.md

 The main feature of vaults is the ability to **borrow** Angle stablecoins.
 A vault is opened when users deposit tokens as **[collateral](/new-module/glossary.md)** into a VaultManager contract.
 When doing so, they can choose to borrow a certain amount of agTokens.
 The agTokens borrowed will be minted and deposited into their wallets, for them to use however they want.

-While they have an open loan, users will have to monitor their vaults' Collateral Ratio.
+While they have an open loan, users have to monitor their vaults' Collateral Ratio.
 This metric keeps track of the "health" of the vault: the value of the collateral compared to the value of the loan.
 If the value of the collateral with respect to the agToken decreases, the collateral ratio will go below a certain threshold and the vault can get **[liquidated](/new-module/liquidations.md)**.

 At some point, users that don't need their agTokens anymore can pay bak their debt, to get back what they originally deposited as collateral.